Answer: One Size Does NOT Fit All

 A single course Module in OttoLearn serves all learners at all levels — without putting them all through the same training.

 That’s the beauty of adaptive training.
 OttoLearn’s adaptive algorithms use the same pool of content to deliver a unique learning experience to each individual.
 Learners and their managers can set the level of expertise they need, choosing one of five levels ranging from Novice to Expert.
 Then, based on the learner’s performance and goals, Otto delivers the right content.
 Otto targets content to eliminate that individual’s knowledge gaps.
 At the same time, adaptive microlearning avoids the inefficient trap of forcing learners to spend time on material they know or that they don’t need to cover.
 If they need to quickly search for training content in the moment, they can also treat Otto as performance support tool.

 Highly engaging learning

 OttoLearn adaptive microlearning goes far beyond tracking whether a learner completed training and recording their test scores.
-Otto reminds learners to engage with training Activities every day — or on a schedule the learner or manager chooses — and tracks their engagement and their mastery level.
+Otto reminds learners to engage with training Activities and other gamified training content every day — or on a schedule the learner or manager chooses — and tracks their engagement and their mastery level.
 Otto also tracks the learner’s progress and performance and their confidence in their responses.

 The OttoLearn algorithms use all of this information to determine which Activities to deliver to each learner.
 Otto:

-- Fills knowledge gaps and strengthens recall by reminding learners of information often enough to cement it in their long-term memory
+- Fills knowledge gaps and strengthens recall through spaced repetition, by reminding learners of information often enough to cement it in their long-term memory

 - Presents more complex material as learners’ mastery increases